Victoria Nuland: Biden administration

-Tenure

-In July 2021 Nuland met with Belarussian opposition leader Sviatlana Tsikhanouskaya in Washington.
+In July 2021, Nuland met with Belarusian opposition leader Sviatlana Tsikhanouskaya in Washington.
 In March 2022, Nuland expressed concern that Russia would get control of Ukraine's biological research facilities during its invasion of Ukraine.

-Nuland visited Delhi in March 2022 and suggested that there was an "evolution of thinking in India".
-She said that the US and Europe should be "defense and security partners" of India, and that Russia's invasion of Ukraine presents a "major inflection point in the autocratic-democratic struggle".
+Nuland visited Delhi in March 2022 and suggested that there was an "evolution of thinking in India."
+She said that the US and Europe should be "defense and security partners" of India, and that Russia's invasion of Ukraine presents a "major inflection point in the autocratic-democratic struggle."